mlhartme/pommes/README.md

 # Pommes

 Pommes is a project database tool.

+I use it to keep all the checkouts on my disk organized.
+Everythings is keep under ~/Pommes with a standardized layout.
+Pommes can quickly add checkouts and jump to existing ones.

-It's a command line tool to
+Technically, Pommes is a command line tool to maintain a project data base:
 * crawl directories, svn, github, bitbucket or artifactory and add matching projects to the database
 * search the database by coordinates, dependencies, scm location, etc.
 * perform (bulk-) scm operations, e.g. checkout all projects that match a query.